 To fully remove Gunnera from your property or land, you need to combine an effective herbicidal treatment injected into the root system followed by excavation.
 Digging down more than a metre below the soil requires specialist equipment, which is why hiring a professional team is usually the best option.
 They’ll also set up a monitoring process once the work is complete to ensure that the infestation does not return, and you can be confident it has been fully removed.

 With large clumps of Gunnera growing on potential construction sites, the usual method is to dig down to a metre and remove all signs of the rhizomes.
 The excavated Gunnera plant and its rhizomes then need to be disposed of properly at a licenced landfill site.

 With any Gunnera growth, it is important not only to recognise where the initial problem is, but whether the infestation has spread beyond to other areas.
 Simply treating one area while the plant is thriving somewhere else won’t solve the problem.

-At Environet we have several decades of experience in dealing with invasive, non-native species in the UK, including providing Japanese knotweed, Cotoneaster and, of course, Gunnera tinctoria removal and management services.
 If you require a specialist team that provides consulting as well as treatment solutions, we’re here to help.

 To Start Fixing your Gunnera Problem Today